agoraplex/iso668/README.md

 > weight specifications.[^1]

-This is a place to collect things like SVG files, reference images, notes, etc., in one place, vetted, and able to be reused for a diversity projects like land planning, 3D modelling, etc.
+This is a place to collect things like SVG files, reference images, notes, etc., in one place, vetted, and able to be reused for a diversity of projects like land planning, 3D modeling, etc.

 [^1]: [Wikipedia - ISO 668](https://en.wikipedia.org/wiki/ISO_668)